AMS Platform

 What is the purpose of AMS software?

-To manage and automate the core functions of an association from a single, centralized system.
+To manage and automate the core functions of an association — membership, events, billing, certifications, and communications — from a single, centralized platform.
+The goal is to reduce manual work, improve data accuracy, and give members a better experience.

 What are the main features of AMS software?